-Whether you’re new to North Carolina, or have lived here your entire life, the state is one of the best places in America to live.
-From its live music culture to its close-knit community to its strong economy and job market, there are plenty of reasons to call our state home.
-If you’re looking to live in Raleigh, Clayton NC, Charlotte, Wilmington, Greensboro or any other area of North Carolina, purchasing a home has many advantages.
+Whether you’re living in North Carolina, South Carolina or Virginia, this part of the Country is one of the best places in America to live.
+From its live music culture to its close-knit community to its strong economy and job market, there are plenty of reasons to call your state home.
+If you’re looking to live in North Carolina, South Carolina, or Virginia, purchasing a home has many advantages.
 Rob Yo The Mortgage Pro can help make homeownership easy with our conventional loan program.

 What is a Conventional Loan?

 Conventional loans are defined as any home loan that is not guaranteed or insured by the government.
 While government backed mortgages such as FHA Loans or USDA Loans are usually designed to help families or individuals with lower income and credit scores purchase a home, conventional loans are a more popular choice for borrowers with higher income and credit scores.
-Rob Yo The Mortgage Pro offers a variety of conventional loan options to North Carolina residents throughout Clayton NC and Raleigh.
+Rob Yo The Mortgage Pro offers a variety of conventional loan options to North Carolina, South Carolina, and Virginia residents.

 There are several types of conventional loans, about half of which are defined as conforming loans, as they conform to the guidelines established by Fannie Mae and Freddie Mac.
 Fannie Mae and Freddie Mac are government-sponsored enterprises (GSEs) that buy mortgages from lenders and sell them to investors.
 This allows mortgages to be more widely available.
 Home loans that do not meet GSE guidelines are referred to as non-conforming loans and typically are jumbo loans.
 Both conforming loans and non-conforming loans are conventional mortgages.